 It’s time for our CECP partners to join our faith and our financial resources to redeem St. David’s and restore this house of God to its original intention.

 It’s time for us to reach Europe from the heart of Scotland.
-God is going to use our prophetic act of rebuilding the ancient ruins and re-digging wells to spark revival, to transform Scotland, and to launch gospel advance across Europe.
+God is going to use our prophetic act of rebuilding the ancient ruins and re-digging wells to spark revival, transform Scotland, and launch gospel advance across Europe.